 Feedback is essential to growth.
 Use the lull from January blues to find out what your customers are up to, what their pain points or challenges are this year, and what they want from the products and services you offer.
 Is there anything you could do better, keep doing well, or change?

-A simple poll or survey is often all it takes (here are some tips for doing that).
+A simple poll or survey is often all it takes.
 You could also hold a small focus group featuring select, yet varied clients.

 Use the feedback to shape your 2017 resolutions and look forward to seeing your customers flock to you when they realize that you’ve listened!